theoutfield/sw_sncn_motorcontrol/app_demo_ethercat_motorcontrol/README.md

 Read back actual torque of the motor.
 Read more at [module_ctrl_loops][module_ctrl_loops].

 ###IFM_TILE
-This tile (3 by default) executes the server side functions, controlling the interfaces.
+This tile executes the server side functions, controlling the interfaces.
 These functions need access to the Interface Module (IFM), just the tile that provides access to the IFM ports can run these functions.
 ```
-    on stdcore[IFM_CORE]:
+    on stdcore[IFM_TILE]:
 ```
 We need to run this threads over IFM_TILE since this is the only tile accessing the interface module (IFM).
 And these threads, responsible for motor control, require for this access.